Triple1996/ratchat/README.md

   a) `npm run watch`.
 If prompted to install webpack-cli, type "yes"
   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

+I wanted to make it so the scroll stays all the way down, and I seemed to have inadvertantly found a fix.
+While implementing another feature, I limited the number of chats saved to 25 (the number probably doesn't matter).
+Then I noticed the chats were being grabbed from the beginning of the DB table, so I told the query to order by id, descending.
+Then, because the chats are now out of order, in Content.jsx I ran the array through Array.reverse() before passing it into the setMessages state hook.
+Upon testing my code, I noticed that after reaching the limit of messages, the chat stays scrolled to the bottom.
+This is probably because the <ul></ul> tag is now a fixed-length, and so the window would not have to scroll any more.